 Our church body is primarily cared for by one another, through a care team made up of volunteers.
 This team offers support through visits, phone calls, prayer, and practical help.
-They are available to walk alongside those in need of some extra encouragement and support.
+The Congregational Care team is always available to walk alongside those in need of some extra encouragement and support.

 As we look beyond our own church, we seek ways to serve others locally and globally.
 Community Impact supports 4 local agencies financially and through volunteers.
-We also host annual Christmas and Easter hampers, and give leadership to other initiatives.
+We also host community initiatives to serve families/groups as needs are identified (i.e. disaster support, personal loss/crises/ transition).

 A 13-week support group for people grieving the loss of a loved one through death.
 Group leaders are trained facilitators who are personally familiar with grief.
 Whether your experience with grief has been recent or in the past, we invite you to join us.